Digital-Medicine-Society/VNDCM-Simulation-Toolkit/README.md

 1) `fluct_sd`: Controls the daily fluctuation in an individual's latent trait.
 Larger values increase the daily fluctuations.
 2) `meth_filt_sd`: Controls the method filter, the ability of the digital clinical measure to observe the latent trait.
 Larger values decrease the digital clinical measure's observational ability.
-3) `base_rate`: The hypothesized mean of the digital clinical measure for an individual from the population with mean physical ability.
+3) `base_rate`: The hypothesized mean of the digital clinical measure for an individual from the population with mean severity in the latent trait observed by the measure.
 The default setting is 10000 to model step count.
-4) `latent_effect`: The proportional effect of an individual's latent physical ability on their expected digital clinical measure count.
+4) `latent_effect`: The proportional effect of an individual's latent trait on their expected digital clinical measure count.
 Increasing this value increases the effect of being "non-average" on the digital clinical measure data.
 5) `per_filt_sd`: Controls the perception filter for a given reference measure, i.e., the imperfect ability of an individual to perceive their mean latent trait value.
 Larger values decrease the reference measure's observational ability.
 6) `b0/b2`: Controls the difficulty threshold parameters for the simulated weekly recall COA data.
 This data is simulated using Item Response Theory, in a Graded Response model.
 7) `reliability`: Controls the reliability of the weekly recall COA instruments.
 To control additional parameters of the graded response models, adjust the functions `Generate_4_12_IRT_parameters` and `Generate_5_7_ClinRO_IRT_parameters` in `Functions for Simulation Data Gen.R`.